Written by Aaron R. Winston

 Even still, these situations can be draining mentally, physically, and financially as your everyday expenses of life do not get put on hold.
 If you are pursuing a claim following a personal injury case, there is one last step you might want to follow if you need money to pay off your everyday expenses on top of your medical fees.

 Legal funding is a type of risk-free financing that can be offered in exchange for a portion of your settlement.
 The funding does not have to be repaid if your case is not settled or won.
-At Express Legal Funding, we have made it our mission to provide these funds.
-So, if you are facing a claim and need legal funding, call us to the stand.
+At Express Legal Funding, we have made it our mission to educate the consumer and work to provide these funds quickly.
+So, if you are facing a claim and need legal funding, call us for help today.